Contact Information

 All information shared in individual appointments remains confidential.

-Appointments are part of the wellness services available to Luther students, faculty, and staff, and are typically scheduled on Mondays when the dietitian is available on campus.
+Appointments are part of the wellness services available to Luther students, faculty, and staff, and are typically held virtually but in person are also available on campus.
 They are generally 50 to 60 minutes in length.
 Any follow-ups are agreed upon and scheduled with the dietitian.
-Follow-up sessions are typically limited to two to three visits.
-For more extensive nutrition counseling, off-campus arrangements may need to be made.
+Follow-up sessions are typically limited to two to three visits. .

 If you are experiencing a medical emergency, contact your health-care provider or call the area’s emergency phone number immediately.